 205F,S The Study of the Novel.

 Forms of prose fiction since the 18th century.
 Attention to the primary structural features of the novel and the relations of narrative forms to social and historical contexts.
 Prerequisite, One course in literature.
-Not open to senior English or Creative Writing concentrators; open to first-year students in the spring semester only.
+Open to first-year students in the spring semester only.
 The Department.

 Examines contemporary science fiction, horror and ghost tales such as Neuromancer, Beloved, The Handmaid’s Tale, Interview with the Vampire, and the films Resident Evil and Dark City in relation to their Gothic precursors.
 We consider why the Gothic persists, what features have been adapted for the 20th and 21st centuries, and how the audience for the Gothic has mutated.
 To establish the foundations of the Gothic, we read The Castle of Otranto, Wuthering Heights and The Picture of Dorian Gray (post-1900).
 (Writing-intensive.)
 Prerequisite, One course in literature.
 Not open to senior English or creative writing concentrators.
 Maximum enrollment, 20.